-Do you know for sure what you will study in college?
-Here are some tips for finding a college that is strong in your intended major.
+Do you know what you want to study in college?
+Here are some tips for finding colleges committed to your major.

-Find Out What a Strong Program in Your Major Looks Like
+Learn What a Strong Major Program Looks Like

 Find Colleges Offering Your Major